ThatCosmicStorm/Quartz/formal-grammar.md

 | `\.` | Literal dot |
 | `.` | Any character |

-- Any regex syntax not defined here borrows its definition from EBNF.
+- Any regex syntax not defined here borrows its definition from the augmented EBNF.

 ## Current Draft